nanodva/piavpn/README.md

 Suggested:
 - dnsmasq

-to manually install dependencies:
+To manually install dependencies:
-`$ apt update
+`apt update`
-$ apt install openvpn curl unzip`
+`apt install openvpn curl unzip`

 you can remove then later with:
 `$ apt remove openvpn curl unzip`